Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Sugarplum Zoo

-Hang out with exotic animals and taste chocolate too
+Hang out with exotic animals and taste chocolate too.

 Close up view of a llama in Sugarplum Zoo

+Thanks for reading my list of things to do in Temecula!
 For more ideas, check out the best day trips from San Diego and keep exploring SoCal’s finest.

 How useful was this post?